Egypt at the 2024 Summer Olympics

 Egypt competed at the 2024 Summer Olympics in Paris from 26 July to 11 August 2024.
+Egyptian athletes won three medals at this edition of the Olympic.
 Since the nation's debut in 1912, Egyptian athletes have appeared in every edition of the Summer Olympic Games except for two occasions: the 1932 Summer Olympics in Los Angeles because of the worldwide Great Depression and the 1980 Summer Olympics in Moscow, as part of the United States-led boycott.

 Medalists

 The following Egyptian athletes won medals at the Games.
 In the discipline sections below, medalists' names are bolded.